 - Wilton tip 104 or 103 (for ruffle border)

-Everything is in a step-by-step, easy to follow tutorial video below, but for now, let’s go through each of the twelve borders, so you’ll know what they’re called and a bit of general information about each one.
+Everything is also in a step-by-step, easy-to-follow tutorial video below, but for now, let’s go through each of the twelve borders, so you’ll know what they’re called and a bit of general information about each one.

 Before we get too far along, I want to let you know that I’ve also got a downloadable printable cheat sheet for all these borders and the icing tips you’ll need…it’s close to the bottom of the post.

-This one you’ve probably seem a gazillion times, but there is a reason for that.
+This one you’ve probably seen a gazillion times, but there is a reason for that.
 It’s just classic and works well with almost everything.

 You can make large shells or small shells, depending on your cake design.